toddsfish/toddaas-blog/content/about/index.md

 title: "About"
 draft: false
 ---
-A cloud architect based on the Gold Coast, Australia.
+A cloud architect based on the Gold Coast 🌊, Australia.

-Token disclaimer: none of the ideas or views expressed in any of my posts are shared, supported, or endorsed in any manner by my employer.
+📌None of the ideas or views expressed in any of my posts are shared, supported, or endorsed in any manner by my employer.